jcachayG93/Jcg.Domain/examples/petCatalog/PetCatalog.Domain/README.md

 ### Find the Invariant Rule Handlers and build the handler pipeline

-See this method inside the aggregate
+See this method inside the aggregate.

 ***PetCatalog.cs***
 ```